kwasniew/hyperbook/manuscript/ch2.md

 Create empty **src** directory with **index.html** and **App.js**.
 This book convention is to uppercase the first letter of the JS file names.

-Note: If you prefer an online environment, you can look at [codesandbox.io/s/hyperapp-playground-fwjlo](https://codesandbox.io/s/hyperapp-playground-fwjlo).

 **index.html**
 ```html
 <!DOCTYPE html>